 - Medical or health (including discount prescriptions and health coverage)

-- Financial support with regards to home equity or retirement savings
+- Financial support (for example, home equity or retirement savings)

 - Friendship or camaraderie